Charter for the IDEAL Staff Advisory Committee

 The purpose of the AC subcommittees is to optimally leverage the efforts of the AC, including engaging and collaborating with external stakeholders and subject matter experts to drive diversity, equity, and inclusion for staff in key areas.
 The work of subcommittees may include:

 - recommending to the full AC and/or AC Leadership specific actions/initiatives for consideration by senior leadership;

 - recommending goals/objectives and metrics as measures of success for the areas under their approved scope of work; and

 - identifying the internal and external resources needed to achieve subcommittee goals/objectives.

 AC Subcommittees are established primarily along the areas of the DEIB Strategic Framework for Staff.
-Current Subcommittees include: Diversity and Leadership, Learning and Development, HR Policies & Procedures, Engagement & Culture, Community Engagement, Communications, Metrics and Accountability.
+AC Subcommittees can be created or sunset as appropriate with the approval of the Strategic Advisors.
 The scope of work for projects proposed by a subcommittee is to be submitted to the AC Leadership team for feedback prior to initiation, and any major revisions to the scope of work must be resubmitted for additional feedback.

 Subcommittees typically should include at least three members, with at least two members being AC and/or Leadership Team members.
-Subcommittee assignments can be informed by personal interest, a recommendation by an AC and/or a Leadership Team member, and the need to balance committee members across subcommittees.
+Subcommittee assignments can be informed by personal interest, recommendation by AC and/or Leadership Team member, and the need to balance committee members across subcommittees.

 Others from outside of the AC may serve on a subcommittee, as needed and should be listed in the project proposal (e.g., subject matter experts or members of partner organizations; can include faculty, students and postdocs as needed).